Wabinab/Wabinab.github.io/_posts/2022-01-05-Diary Ruby On Rails Getting Started.md

 We need to fetch in the correct id for it to work.
 Or else, we cannot delete or create.

 ## Bootstrap
 Bootstrap is different from Rails 6.
-First, you need ruby v3 which cannot be installed with normal sudo, but requires https://github.com/postmodern/ruby-install#readme to do the work.
+First, you need ruby v3 which cannot be installed with normal sudo, but requires rvm to do the work.
+If you type `rvm use ruby-3.0.3` it will tell you the command to.
 Then, you can continue with [this video](https://www.youtube.com/watch?v=uiLAPHPdAis) for tutorial.